-- 13.94 As with the disclosure log requirements, an agency is not required to publish personal or business information as part of its IPS entry if it would be unreasonable to publish that information (ss 8(2)(g)(i) and (ii)).
-As noted above at [13.86], agencies will generally not publish information given to an individual or business in response to an FOI request that is personal to that applicant. - 13.95 The third-party consultation requirements that apply before a decision can be made under Part III of the FOI Act to release business documents or documents affecting personal privacy in response to an FOI request (ss 27 and 27A) do not apply to IPS and disclosure log publication decisions.
-It is nevertheless open to an agency to develop procedures to ensure
+13.96 As with the disclosure log requirements, an agency is not required to publish personal or business information as part of its IPS entry if it would be unreasonable to publish that information (ss 8(2)(g)(i) and (ii)).
+As noted above at [13.88], agencies will generally not publish information given to an individual or business in response to an FOI request that is personal to that applicant.

+13.97 The third-party consultation requirements that apply before a decision can be made under Part III of the FOI Act to release business documents or documents affecting personal privacy in response to an FOI request (ss 27 and 27A) do not apply to IPS and disclosure log publication decisions.
+It is nevertheless open to an agency to develop procedures to ensure that it has considered the views or interests of an FOI applicant or third party before publishing information under the IPS or disclosure log.

-13.96 Where information is not published because an exception applies, agencies may record this in an IPS information register, including the title of the document to which an exception applies and the reason it was not published under the IPS (see [13.38]-[13.43]) above on information registers).
+13.98 Where information is not published because an exception applies, agencies may record this in an IPS information register, including the title of the document to which an exception applies and the reason it was not published under the IPS (see [13.40 - 13.43]) above on information registers).
 Capturing this information may help an agency if it needs to respond to any complaints to the Information Commissioner about its IPS compliance.